Rebekah Mercer: Personal life

-Mercer studied at Stanford University where she met Sylvain Mirochnikoff.
+As a student at Stanford University, Mercer met Sylvain Mirochnikoff, a native of France.
 The couple married in 2003.
-In 2010, she bought six adjoining apartment units in Donald Trump's 41-story Heritage at Trump Place.
-Mercer left her trading job to home-school her four children.
-In 2016, Mirochnikoff, a native of France, was a managing director at Morgan Stanley.
+Mercer left her trading job to home school her four children.
+As of 2016, Mirochnikoff was a managing director at Morgan Stanley.
+In 2017, the New Yorker reported that Mercer and Mirochnikoff were in the process of divorcing.
+The couple is divorced as of 2019.